Business Structure and Incorporations Or Entity Planning

 - Corporations – C Corporations and S Corporations fully separate a business from its owners and shareholders so long as the rules of operation are followed.
 Forming a corporation can be a complex process in which Articles of Incorporation must be filed with the Illinois Secretary of State.
 Additionally, there are a number of rules and formalities corporations must follow.
 With C Corporations, both corporate income and shareholder income is taxed, which amounts to double taxation.
 With S Corporations, shareholders may report corporate income on their personal income taxes only according to their percentage stake in the company.

 For experienced guidance in entity planning for your business, contact us at 630-882-9117 to schedule a consultation.
 We will go over the specifics of your business and discuss your structuring options.
 Attorney Sean Robertson will work with you to make the best decision for your business and help you complete the necessary paperwork to establish your business entity.
-We work with entrepreneurs, professionals, and businesses throughout Will, DuPage, Kane, and Kendall Counties.
+We work with entrepreneurs, professionals, and businesses throughout Kendall County, Will County, and Grundy County.